desbros9396/desbros/source/introduction/index.md

 In my opinions, Future, the ATD includes a lot of text about Desbros, myself and it also includes my knowledges.
 And a lot of others.
 It becomes a large document.

-These documents are about me and my knowledges and related stuffs.
+**These documents are about me and my knowledges and related stuffs**.
 You can also understand me from this.